getify/You-Dont-Know-JS/scope-closures/ch7.md

 So what do those closures do here, in a concrete, observable sense?

 Closure allows `greetStudent(..)` to continue to access those outer variables even after the outer scope is finished (when each call to `lookupStudent(..)` completes).
-Instead of each instance of `students` and `studentID` being GC'd, they stay around in memory.
+Instead of the instances of `students` and `studentID` being GC'd, they stay around in memory.
 At a later time when either instance of the `greetStudent(..)` function is invoked, those variables are still there, holding their current values.

 If JS functions did not have closure, the completion of each `lookupStudent(..)` call would immediately tear down its scope and GC the `students` and `studentID` variables.
 When we later called one of the `greetStudent(..)` functions, what would then happen?

-If `greetStudent(..)` tried to access what it thought was a BLUE(1) marble, but that marble did not actually exist (anymore), the reasonable assumption is we should get a `ReferenceError`, right?
+If `greetStudent(..)` tried to access what it thought was a BLUE(2) marble, but that marble did not actually exist (anymore), the reasonable assumption is we should get a `ReferenceError`, right?

 But we don't get an error.
 The fact that `chosenStudents[0]("Hello")` is able to execute as expected, and give us the message "Hello, Sarah!", means it was still able to access the `students` and `studentID` variables.
 This is a direct observation of closure!